 Is it a bug or something else, we can’t be sure.
 However, it’s an obvious workaround, so make sure to give it a try.

 Follow the instructions below to log out and sign in again in the Microsoft Store:

 - Open the Store.

 - Click on your Profile icon in the upper right corner.

 - Click again on the active account and choose Sign Out.

-- Close the Windows Store and start it again.
+- Close the Microsoft Store and start it again.

 - Click on the blank icon and select Sign In.

 - Enter your credentials and look for improvements.